 In most cases, you will pay for your care up-front (out of pocket).
 Get a receipt, an itemized bill, and a medical report, then file a claim later for reimbursement.

-Paying out of pocket is not as bad as it seems; in many countries of the world, the cost of care is far less than in the United States, so most care is very affordable.
+Paying out of pocket is not as bad as it seems; in many other countries, the cost of care is far less than in the United States, so most care is very affordable.

 Regardless of who your normal regional contractor is, when you obtain care overseas, you will file your claim with TRICARE Overseas.
 You can create an account using their online portal and file online or by mail.
 You do not need to have your bill translated to English.